 Jim began with SNBC in 2012 and will be familiar to many of our members.
 Jim has overcome significant obstacles in his personal life and we are honoured to have him be part of the team.
 Jim started using alcohol at the age of ten to cope with a violent childhood and his criminal life began at age of twelve.
-Jim ran away from home at fifteen to the Downtown Eastside of Vancouver.
-Seven years of drugs, alcohol, prison time and homelessness took its toll and at twenty-two, Jim had a drug induced heart attack, was pronounced dead in a hospital, only to come back life.
-Jim attributes this near-death experience as his impetus for change.
+Jim ran away from home at fifteen to the Downtown East-side of Vancouver and streets of Calgary.
+Seven years of drugs, alcohol, gang life, prison time and homelessness took its toll and at twenty-two, Jim had a drug induced heart attack, was pronounced dead in a hospital, only to come back to life.
+Jim attributes this near-death experience as his impetus for his change.

-Now clean and sober 40 years, Jim became a counsellor and public speaker, and counsellor to people who have experienced trauma.
-He has shared his story with quarter of a million school children, incarcerated youth and university students the perilousness caused by trauma that lead to addiction, crime and homelessness!!
-After retiring from counseling, Jim joined SNBC.
+Jim began his clean time in 1977 and remains clean to present, became a counsellor (26 years) and public speaker (30 years to present), and counselled over 600 people who had experienced trauma, addiction and homelessness.
+He has shared his story with quarter of a million school children, incarcerated youth as well as unique university students most who where in training to be Police Officers, Prison Guards, Social Workers.
+Jim talks about the perils caused by trauma that lead to addiction, crime and homelessness!!
+After retiring from counselling, Jim joined SNBC now HSABC.

 Zharkyn completed her Master’s Degree in Political Science at Simon Fraser University.
 Her research interests lie primarily in the area of good governance and development.
 Zharkyn has previously worked in the non-profit sector implementing projects advocating access to healthcare, education, employment, and other social services for the marginalized groups in Central Asia.